Hurricane Rita: Florida

+Offshore Gulf of Mexico

+Ahead of the storm, oil companies evacuated workers on offshore platforms by helicopter and boat beginning on September 21.
+The hurricane threatened a large amount of oil infrastructure that was left undamaged by Katrina.
+Rita's passage closed 16 oil refineries, after ports the ports of Houston, Freeport, Port Arthur, and Corpus Christi were all closed.
+Including four facilities still damaged from Hurricane Katrina, the 20 closed refineries represented about one-third of the United States' refining capacity.
+The temporary closures caused the price of gas to rise about 10 cents per gallon.
+To conserve fuel for school buses, Georgia Governor Sonny Perdue declared what he termed "snow days", requesting that all schools close for two days; all but four districts agreed.

 Louisiana

-On Tuesday, Sept.
-20th, Louisiana Governor Kathleen Blanco issued a state of emergency for all parishes in the southwestern region of Louisiana and requested in writing of President George W. Bush that he issue a federal state of emergency for the entire state.
+On Tuesday, Sep 20, Louisiana Governor Kathleen Blanco issued a state of emergency for all parishes in the southwestern region of Louisiana and requested in writing of President George W. Bush that he issue a federal state of emergency for the entire state.
 Refugees still at the New Orleans Convention Center and Superdome were being evacuated as a precaution, and national guard troops and other emergency personnel in for the Hurricane Katrina aftermath were being mobilized to evacuate.
 Select military personnel stayed in New Orleans for Hurricane Rita including Task Force California (2-185 Armor and 1-184 Infantry).

-By the morning of Wednesday, Sept.
-21st, as Rita's strength, course and speed became clearer, officials of Cameron Parish, Calcasieu Parish, and parts of Jefferson Davis Parish, Acadia Parish, Iberia Parish, Beauregard Parish, and Vermillion Parish began to strongly encourage residents to evacuate ahead of the storm, with a 6:00 PM Thursday deadline set.
+By the morning of Wednesday, Sep 21, as Rita's strength, course and speed became clearer, officials of Cameron Parish, Calcasieu Parish, and parts of Jefferson Davis Parish, Acadia Parish, Iberia Parish, Beauregard Parish, and Vermillion Parish began to strongly encourage residents to evacuate ahead of the storm, with a 6:00 p.m.
+Thursday deadline set.
 Most residents followed the recommendations of their respective officials, hitting the road by the deadline, though many returned home and waited until early the next morning after encountering severe traffic delays.
 Southern Cameron Parish residents, used to frequent evacuations, were gone by noon on Thursday; when parish officials returned to the Hwy.
-27 "Gibbstown Bridge" that crosses the Intracoastal Canal into Lower Cameron Parish two days later in preparation of damage inspection and rescue of any stranded and/or injured residents, no one was known to have remained.
+27 "Gibbstown Bridge" that crosses the Intracoastal Canal into Lower Cameron Parish two days later in preparation of damage inspection and rescue of any stranded or injured residents, no one was known to have remained.

 Texas

 Texas Governor Rick Perry recalled all emergency personnel, including almost 1,200 Texas National Guard, 1,100 Texas State Guard, and several hundred Texas Game Wardens from Katrina recovery efforts in anticipation of Hurricane Rita's arrival.
 In addition, the Federal Government deployed 11 Disaster Medical Assistance Teams (DMATs), staging them in mobile field hospitals across eastern Texas.
-The teams treated 7500 patients during the response.
+The teams treated 7,500 patients during the response.
 On September 22, Governor Perry and the Texas Department of Transportation implemented a contraflow lane reversal on Interstate 45 north towards Dallas, on Interstate 10 west towards San Antonio, U.S. Highway 290 northwest to Austin.

 As part of the evacuation, Johnson Space Center in Houston handed off control of the International Space Station to their Russian counterparts.

-Concerns had been raised over the state of the oil industry in response to Rita.
-The storm threatened a large amount of oil infrastructure that was left undamaged by Katrina.
-The Texas Gulf Coast is home to 23% of the United States' refining capacity, and numerous offshore production platforms were in Rita's path.
-A direct strike on Houston could disable more than a quarter of the United States' fuel-making capacity.
-Valero Energy Corp, the nation's largest refiner, stated on September 21 that Rita could have caused gasoline prices to rise well above $3 per US gallon ($0.79/L), at a time when the U.S. average price was $2.77/gal.